SAP-samples/alm-demo-session/exercises/ex3/README.md

 With the new dependencies, we have to rerun the npm install.

-In the terminal in IntelliJ go to the server directory using the command:
+In the terminal in VScode go to the server directory using the command:
 ```shell
 cd server
 ```